el-grudge/data-engineering-zoomcamp/capstone_1/README.md

 1. create streaming pipeline that extracts new posts
 2. RAG: embed text into vector database
 3. attest using google vision
+4. build the second pipeline with google vision - to get missing values
+5. filter on all charts in dashbaord

 # Criteria
 1. **Problem description** (_2 points_): Problem is well described and it's clear what the problem the project solves